Proxyl3ss/TheFatRat/README.md

 <img align="left" width="120" height="120" src="https://user-images.githubusercontent.com/17976841/36041771-38fbbb26-0dfc-11e8-8074-181cc778011c.png">

-An Easy tool to Generate Backdoor for bypass AV and Easy Tool For Post exploitation attack like browser attack,dll .
-This tool compiles a malware with popular payload  and then the compiled malware can be execute on windows, android, mac .
+An easy tool to generate Backdoors that bypass a lot of AVs and an easy tool for post exploitation attack like browser attacks, dll etc. This tool compiles a malware with a popular payload  and then the compiled malware can be execute on windows, android, mac and linux.

-The malware that created with this tool also have an ability to bypass most AV software protection .
+The malware that is created with this tool also have an ability to bypass most AV real-time protection.

 ### Donate
-- If this project very help you to penetration testing  and u want support me , you can give me a cup of coffee :)
+- If this project is a big help to you to perform penetration testing and you want support me, you can give me a cup of coffee :)
 - [![Donation](https://img.shields.io/badge/bitcoin-donate-yellow.svg)](https://blockchain.info/id/address/1NuNTXo7Aato7XguFkvwYnTAFV2immXmjS)

 # Screenshots